jayasanka-sack/omop-etl-deep-dive/README.md

 ### 🎉 _That's it!
 You now have a local OMOP CDM database populated with data from OpenMRS!!_

 ### Accessing the Database with cloudBeaver
-If you want to explore the OMOP database using a graphical interface, you can use PgAdmin.
+If you want to explore the OMOP database using a graphical interface, you can use CloudBeaver.
 It is included in the current setup so you don't need to install it separately.

 Access CloudBeaver at [http://localhost:8978](http://localhost:8978) with: